 When editing a PDF or converting it to Word or PowerPoint, you may encounter issues like shifted images, inconsistent fonts, or lost layouts.
-While the tool used can sometimes affect PDF conversion quality, the root cause is often the PDF's source—how it was originally created.
+While the tool you use can sometimes affect PDF conversion quality, the root cause is often the PDF's source, meaning how it was originally created.

 Some PDFs are digitally born, while others are scanned images or merged files.
 The origin significantly impacts how effectively you can reuse and edit the content later.